School Directory Link: website

 - Faculty Advisor/Coordinator or Practicum Advisor that has observed and evaluated your teaching practice in a classroom setting;

-- Host/Mentor Teacher that has supervised you and can speak to your teaching practice in an elementary/secondary setting; and/or
+- Host/Mentor Teacher that has supervised you and can speak to your teaching practice in a secondary setting (Please note that references cannot be completed by current OSSTF, D.16 members); and/or

 - Professional reference who can speak to your teaching practice.